Star Awards 2018

-Star Awards 2018 (also SA2018SG, Chinese: 红星大奖2018) is a television award ceremony which is held in Singapore.
-The Post Party and Ceremony Awards was broadcast live on 22 April 2018.
+Star Awards 2018 (also SA2018SG, Chinese: 红星大奖2018) is a television award ceremony which is held in Singapore, with the Post Party and Ceremony Awards was broadcast live on 22 April 2018.
 A total of 15 awards were handed out during the ceremony, among which the Special Achievement Award, an award given out to a celebrity in recognition to meritorious contribution, returned after a 15-year absence, with the award last presented in 2003, in the place of All-Time Favourite Artiste, which was not presented this year, and the third ceremony overall, after 2007 and 2013.

-The ceremony saw When Duty Calls winning the most awards (five), among which they were Best Theme Song, Best Director, Best Drama Serial, Best Actor and Best Supporting Actress; The Lead was the second-biggest winning drama serial, clinching the two other major categories plus Young Talent award, for a total of three.
+The ceremony saw When Duty Calls winning the most awards, The Lead was the second-biggest winning drama serial, clinching the two other major categories plus Young Talent award, for a total of three.
 Seven other programs won at least one award during the ceremony.

 Programme details

-Star Awards 2018 - Creative Achievement Awards 红星大奖 专业奖项颁奖礼
+Awards

 On 5 April 2018, the Creative Achievement Awards was held to recognise the achievements of Mediacorp's creative staff in the past year.
 It was held in Level 9 of MediaCorp Campus; the guest-of-honour, Tham Loke Kheng, CEO of MediaCorp, gave out the Awards to the recipients.

 Winners are listed first, highlighted in boldface.

-Star Awards 2018 Awards Ceremony 红星大奖2018 颁奖典礼

 The award ceremony was shown live on 22 April 2018.

 Winners are listed first, highlighted in boldface.

-Special Awards
+Special awards

 The Special Achievement Award is an award presented annually at the Star Awards, a ceremony that was established since 1994.
 The Special Achievement Award returned after a 14 years hiatus, with the last award being 2003 where it was temporarily discontinued between 2004 and 2017 in place of the All-Time Favourite Artiste award.